awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-replica.md

 # Replica<a name="network-replicas-replica"></a>

 Replicas are core components of GridMate's replication system that are created by network\-connected GridMate peers\.
 When a peer creates a replica, GridMate propagates the replica over the network to synchronize the replica's state across the session\.
-A locally created and owned replica is called a *master replica*\.
-The copy of the master replica that connected peers receive is called a *proxy replica*\.
+A locally created and owned replica is called a *primary replica*\.
+The copy of the primary replica that connected peers receive is called a *proxy replica*\.
 The synchronization and instantiation of replicas is handled by [Replica Manager](network-replicas-replica-manager.md)\.

 ## Replica Chunks<a name="network-replicas-replica-chunks"></a>